|Download Help (Windows Only)|

 You must verify the DCOM configuration for a local OPC server before you connect an OPC Client I/O server to the OPC server.
-National Instruments recommends that you configure the OPC server to run with an identity of The interactive user.
+NI recommends that you configure the OPC server to run with an identity of The interactive user.

 You can use an OPC Client I/O server to access OPC servers running on other computers on the network.
 An OPC Client I/O server enables you to access different instances of the same remote OPC server.